 Three week travel itinerary for South America

-As I mentioned, Machu Picchu was the whole reason for our trip and we knew it would be quite intense so we rightly put it at the beginning of our trip.
+As I mentioned, Machu Picchu was the whole reason for our trip to South America and we knew it would be quite intense so we rightly put it at the beginning.
 British Airways fly directly to Lima from London and then it is just a short flight to Cusco.
 Due to time restraints we decided have a 6 hour lay-over in Lima before continuing straight on.

 It is highly advised to spend at least two days in Cusco to acclimatise to the altitude before starting your trek.
 And having experienced the shortness of breath literally as I stepped off the plane I totally agree with this!
 Also, Cusco is a beautiful city to explore so you definitely won’t get bored.
 This ancient city is full of beautiful architecture, history and some great places to eat and drink.
 I do advise not going too strong on the alcohol, though a pisco sour is compulsory!